 UPDATE 2025: The original Perl library my script used is no longer supported but the excellent exiftool does everything we need and

-much more, so I have written a script to front end the same options but that simply calls exiftool
+much more, so I have written a script to front end the same options but that simply calls exiftool to do all the work.

 This software is free and you may do anything like with it except sell it.
 If you modify it for the better please let me know so I can update my version too.